 In July 2010, Sister Alicia Coomes left her position as director of vocation ministry and served as director of liturgy at St. Francis Borgia, St. Ambrose and St. William Parishes in Union County.
 In October 2018 she returned to the Motherhouse to serve as director of community life.
+In December 2020, she became director of Nursing at the Motherhouse.

 When Sister Alicia Gayle Coomes took her final vows and became an Ursuline Sister of Mount Saint Joseph she thought for sure she would be spending her religious life as a teacher.
 “I had a desire to eventually look into special education, but I knew my future called for me to be in the classroom working with children,” she recalls.